 (Prince Caspian)

-A historical novel which might well have been set in either early 1942 Timor or Darwin, when definitely, the "Dark is rising" describes the aftermath, in both places, of the fall of Singapore to the Japanese on 15th February in 1942.
-The novel concerns the adventures of the Sparrow Force guerillas before, during & subsequent to the Battle of both Dutch & Portuguese Timor against the invading Japanese, on 19th February and the catastrophic Bombing of Darwin, earlier on the same day.
+A historical novel, which might well have been set in either early 1942 Timor or Darwin, when definitely, the "Dark is/was rising", describes the aftermath, in both places, of the fall of Singapore to the Japanese on 15th February in 1942.
+The novel concerns the adventures of Sparrow Force guerillas or their like, before, during & subsequent to the Battle of both Dutch & Portuguese Timor against the invading Japanese, on 19th February and the catastrophic Bombing of Darwin, earlier on the same day.
 Much has been said about the ensuing Japanese invasion of Papua New Guinea in Australian territory in the following June that year, but little has been said about the deeds of the Sparrow Force, gallant though they might have been.

 A town like Alice